notify-rs/notify/README.md

 belong to you.
 In this case, reverting to the pollwatcher can fix the issue, with a slight performance cost.

-## Todo

-**Version 4 is not frozen!** I'm just not actively spending time on it.

-I do accept pull requests for fixes _and features_, and would even consider breaking changes with enough justification.
-Do contribute, please!

-(Originally I thought that Version 5 would take less time to get out, but it has now been clear for a while that the finish line is quite far away still.
-I'm still at it, but expect nothing soon.)

 ## Origins

 Inspired by Go's [fsnotify] and Node.js's [Chokidar], born out of need for